kylebinder/Website/content/CV/_index.md

 I am a quantitative analyst with a versatile skillset lying at the intersection of statistics, economics, and data science.
 I have experience working with relational databases, building production-level econometric and statistical models, developing analytical tools used by colleagues (including software packages and applications), and publishing research in peer-reviewed academic journals.
 I earned a B.S. from Centre College and a Ph.D. from Texas A&M University, where I focused on time series econometrics and energy-related empirical economics issues.

+I currently serve as the Deputy Lead of the Federal Reserve's commercial real estate stress test modeling team.

 ***

 ## Skills

-Proficient in R, SQL
+Expert in R

-Experienced in Python, Stata, SAS, Bash scripting
+Experienced in Python, SQL, Stata, SAS, Bash scripting

 User and proponent of Git, Rmarkdown